opensearch-project/project-website/_posts/2026-06-24-the-real-cost-of-your-observability-stack.md

 Consider what a single AI agent produces in telemetry compared to a traditional API endpoint.
 A REST service handling a request generates a trace span, a few log lines, and some metric increments.
 An AI agent handling a comparable task generates reasoning traces documenting every step of its logic, token consumption logs tracking input and output across multiple model calls, confidence scores at each decision point, tool invocation records, and retrieval-augmented generation lookups.
 The telemetry volume grows significantly, and it grows with every new agent customers deploy.

 This creates a perverse incentive.
 The workloads that need the most observability are exactly the ones that cost the most to observe.
 Teams respond rationally: they sample aggressively, drop agent traces after 24 hours, truncate reasoning chains to save bytes, and shorten retention from months to days.
-Every one of these decisions trades future debuggability for present-day budget compliance.
+Every one of these decisions trades the ability to debug future failures for present-day budget compliance.

 They are flying blind precisely when the flight gets turbulent.